stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 16 : ChatGPT features Deep research, Canvas, and image generation use
 Let's enable the '**🔭Deep Research**' tool then ask it the following task :
 *`Provide a detailed home renovation plan covering estimated costs, recommended materials, and top rated contractors in Oregon.
 Include comparisons for material, durability and price.`*.
-And then we need to wait a little, because 'Deep Research' feature takes few minutes to reply.
+And then we need to wait a little, because 'Deep Research' feature takes few minutes or even sometime more to reply.
 It may also ask some follow up questions.

 Similarly, '**Canvas**' feature is a collaborative dock space (dedicated panel/feature/area/workspace) built right into ChatGPT.
 It's designed to help you create polished drafts fast, whether it's business proposals, marketing copy, client emails, or internal SOPs.